aruncodes/netcat-file-transfer/README.md

 The receiver must be waiting for the file send by the sender ie recevier should be executed before sender..

 It was actually created for sending files inside our strict lab environment.
-Its a cheap trick with no extra software installations required..
+Its a cheap trick with no extra software installations required...